lyn-f/DR-guide/_posts/2021-07-26-Obtaining-Designers-Reflections.md

 `add image of Set Crafting page and material Source tab`

 When you complete the set, tap on the `Invoke` tab.
 Once you have met all of the requirements, tap the `Invoke` button at the bottom to receive the Designer's Reflection.
-After Invoking the first time, you can Re-Invoke the set for **echoes** `glossary on echoes`.
+After Invoking the first time, you can Re-Invoke the set for **echoes** <sup>[1](#echo)</sup>.
 Re-Invoking a set requires materials and Gold; you do not need to craft the set a second time.

 > **Did you know?**
 A Designer's Reflection may have additional requirements that need to be met before you can Invoke it.
 You can find these requirements on the Invoke tab.
 Once you meet a requirement, you will see a check mark to the right.